 The X rays diffraction - XRD is a classical technique for identification and charaterization of the cristalline structure of materials, which started from the beginning of the XXth century and who has been continuously improved.
 In its ordinary version, used here, it allows to measure with precision the distances d(hkl) between different crystalline plans (hkl) of a crystal, from the measurement of the deviation angles 2 θ of an incident X ray beam.
-The setup has several components as a high voltage generator (60kV maximum), current (60 mA maximum), an X ray tube (copper, molybden, or cobalt…anticathode), a cooling water, a CCD sensor (before, Geiger counters or proportional were used), and an acquisition set aiming to drive the goniometer and record the diffractograms or spectra I = f( θ ).
+The setup has several components as a high voltage generator (60kV maximum), current (60 mA maximum), an X ray tube (copper, molybden, or cobalt…anticathode), a cooling water, a CCD sensor (before, Geiger counters or proportional were used), and an acquisition set aiming to drive the goniometer and record the diffractograms I = f( θ ).

 The X ray tube and the CCD sensor arm rotate of an angle θ during the acquisition process.